-As the only statewide Asian American organization advocating for representation and visibility of the pan-Asian community in North Carolina, NCAAT is deeply concerned about the undercount of the AAPIs in the 2020 census, particularly due to fear from the addition of the citizenship question to the 2020 Census form.
-NCAAT opposes the inclusion of this citizenship question, which will jeopardize the accuracy of the census in all communities, further endanger immigrant communities, and deprive critically needed federal funds at the state and municipal levels — an outcome that the nation will have to live with for the next 10 years.
+As the only statewide Asian American organization advocating for representation and visibility of the pan-Asian community in North Carolina, NCAAT is deeply concerned about the undercount of the AAPIs in the 2020 census, particularly due to fear remaining from the failed effort to add a citizenship question to the 2020 Census form.
+(There will no longer be a citizenship question on Census 2020.)
+NCAAT opposed the inclusion of this citizenship question, which would’ve jeopardize the accuracy of the census in all communities, further endanger immigrant communities, and deprive critically needed federal funds at the state and municipal levels — an outcome that the nation will have to live with for the next 10 years.

 NCAAT believes a full, fair and accurate census — and the collection of useful, objective data about our nation’s people, housing, economy and communities — is vitally important.
 Not only is a nationwide census required by the Constitution, it is integral to our democracy, ensuring that district lines and political power are fairly drawn and allocated.
 The federal government uses census-derived data to direct at least $800 billion annually in federal assistance to states, localities and families.
 The data also guides important community decisions affecting schools, housing, health care services, business investment and much more.
 Simply put, a fair and accurate census is essential for all basic functions of our society.